 Then, navigate to WooCommerce > Settings > Product Table Ultimate > License and enter the license key in the ‘License Key’ box.
 Click the ‘Save Changes’ button to continue.

-Step #2: Configure WooCommerce show single variations settings
+Step #2: Configure WooCommerce to show single variations settings

 Head over to WooCommerce > Settings > Product Table Ultimate.